LutzzLu/LutzzLu.github.io/index.md

   <img src="images/website.jpg" alt="Profile Picture" style="width: 100%;" />
 </div>

 Hi!
 My name is Yunrui Lu.
 I'm a Bioengineering PhD student at Caltech.
-I'm interested in developing ML and statistical methods, using single cell and spatial transcriptomics to explore tumor heterogeneity and cell cell communication in tumor immune microenvironment.
+I'm interested in developing ML and statistical methods, using spatial transcriptomics, single cell and multiomics to explore tumor heterogeneity and cell cell communication in tumor immune microenvironment.

 Previously, I worked at Cedars Sinai and Dartmouth Hitchcock Medical Center as research associate.
 I graduated from Dartmouth College in 2022 with Master degree in Quantitative Biomedical Science, and from Xiamen University, China in 2021 with Bachelor degrees in German Language and Literature and Mathematical Economics.